 “What is your phone number?”

 “Who is your current employer?”

-Zoe: She gives the officer her name, sparing her mother none of the shame she’d have prefers, sure she’ll pay for it later.
+Zoe: She gives the officer her name, sparing her mother none of the shame she’d have preferred, sure she’ll pay for it later.
 She gives her phone number just as easily.

 Her address, however, she clarifies as ‘staying with a friend’, followed by his address.

 “I don’t really work,” she answers.
 “My degree is my work.
 Well… I don’t know where that is, given…”

 GM: No one blinks upon hearing her name is Kelly.
 She supposes it’s a common enough name.

 The cops accept the address she gives without remark.

 They ask what university she’s attending for her degree.

 Zoe: “Tulane University,” she answers simply.